grg021/laravel8-code-challenge/README.md

 After a successful login, you will be redirected to a page with a list of links to your course enrollments.
 Please click any of the links, and you will be redirected to a page where you should implement your this challenge, i.e. the leaderboard.

-## How to submit your solution

-Please submit your solution in a git repository.
-Ideally, you should make an initial commit with the files of this code challenge and then build your solution upon that.

-You can submit your solution in 2 ways:
- 1. Use a **private** GitHub repository and send us an invitation for [IxDF-bot](https://github.com/ixdf-bot). **Preferable way**.
- 2. Use a **public** GitHub repository and send us the link.

-PS: We at IxDF would greatly appreciate if you give us some feedback about this code-challenge :)

-🦄